technicat/TootSDK/FORK.md

 ## Platform, Features, and Flavours

 - `instance.platform` returns a Platform descriptor with feature support queries like `platform.supportsAnnouncements` based on the detected Mastodon API version.
 This avoids having to query `TootClient.flavour` and `TootClient.supportsFeature`, and new platforms can be added without modifying TootFeature lists.
 The descriptors have inheritance hierarchies that mirror forking relationships, e.g. `Hometown` is a subclass of `Mastodon`.
 Ideally the platform determination should also check nodeinfo and instance v2.
-- Removed TootFeature
-- Remove flavour checks within TootClient (in progress).
-Idea is to let callers do the checking and provide platform-specific alternative calls and additional enums where appropriate.
+- Removed `TootFeature` and `TootSDKFlavour`.
+Platform determination has to be made at the UI level, anyway, so avoid branching at the low level.

 ## TootClient extensions